-The Red Bluff Formation (Qrb on Figure 2-20) is composed of sandy gravels that lie on 0.45 to 1.08 mega-annum (Ma) pediment surfaces.
+The Red Bluff Formation (Qrb on Figure 2-20) is composed of sandy gravels that lie on a 0.45- to 1.08million-year-old pediment surfaces.
 The Red Bluff Formation weathers to a bright-red color (Helley and Harwood, 1985; Helley and Jaworowski, 1985).
 The formation is discontinuously exposed in the northern Sacramento Valley overlying the Tehama and Tuscan Formations from the Redding area to the vicinity of Cache Creek (DWR, 2014; Russell, 1931; Olmstead and Davis, 1961; Helley and Harwood, 1985).
 Studies propose that the Red Bluff Formation is the result of alluvial fans depositing reworked metamorphic (Klamath origin) and volcanic (Cascade origin) sediments upon a pediment (Gonzalez, 2014; Harwood et al., 1981; Helley and Jaworowski, 1985).
 The pediment deposition has resulted in sparce perched aquifer conditions in the 3 ft to 33 ft thick formation (DWR, 2014; Olmstead and Davis, 1961).
-In the Subbasin, the Red Bluff Formation's extent is limited to the Northeast (Figure 2-20).
+The Red Bluff Formation outcrops in the majo3rity of the Subbasin (Figure 2-20).